SUMS-StA/SUMS-StA.github.io/_pages/agm.md

 I am running for General Committee member.
 I think I would be good for the role as I have experience in the same position and was nudged by someone who felt I would be good at the role.

+## Niharika Chavan

+### Applying for: **General Committee Member**

+My name is Niharika Chavan and I am a direct entry second year Maths student.

+I'd like to apply as a general committee member, if possible.
+As SUMS members we're all united with our love of Mathematics, and I'd love to spread that enthusiasm by helping out at events and engaging with others.

+I hope you will consider me for the role.